 Who are Segment and Hightouch?

-Think of it like building with LEGOs.
+Think of it like building with Lego.
 Segment initially focused on providing the bricks (collecting the event data) and letting you send them wherever needed.
 Hightouch focused on assuming you already had organized boxes of bricks (your data warehouse) and specialized in building specific things from those boxes (activating the data via R-ETL).

 A Not-So-Simple Comparison